kombadzomba/covalent/src/platform/markdown/README.md

 `<td-markdown>` is an @angular component for Github flavored Javascript Markdown to HTML converter.
 It is based on [showdown](https://github.com/showdownjs/showdown/) library.

+IMPORTANT NOTE: This package is extension of [@covalent/markdown](https://www.npmjs.com/package/@covalent/markdown) modified to be importable in Meteor 1.4.3.2

 ## API Summary

 Methods: